 What’s the future of Hallyu like?

-Well, for starters, it mostly looks like it will be bright, and the Korean Wave will keep on expanding around the world.
+Well, for starters, it mostly looks like it will be bright, and the Hallyu Wave will keep on expanding around the world.
 However, there will also be challenges present for Hallyu to continue as a profitable export.

 There needs to be continuous innovation in music, movies, and dramas to keep audiences excited.
 Also, the leaders behind Korean Wave need to remain careful that they do not overexpose the K-Pop stars and film celebrities so that audiences, Korean and otherwise, don’t get tired of them.

-And of course, ultimately, the Korean government will also have to keep supporting K-Pop and other parts of the wave for innovation and projects to keep going.
+And, of course, ultimately, the Korean government will also have to keep supporting K-Pop and other parts of the wave for innovation and projects to keep going.

-It can also be expected that many more popular Korean dramas and movies will continue to be turned into remakes in the U.S. and other countries.
+It can also be expected that many more popular Korean drama series and movies will continue to be turned into remakes in the U.S. and other countries.
 Some TV shows like The Good Doctor, and movies like A Tale of Two Sisters, have already been remade.
 And now there are talks about Squid Game getting the same treatment, too!

 The Hallyu effect in South Korea today

-Just ten years ago, many people, especially in the Western countries, seemed to know little about South Korea besides Korean War.
+Just ten years ago, many people, especially in Western countries, seemed to know little about South Korea besides Korean War.
 Furthermore, they may not even have been able to differentiate which country is which!

 A positive impression of Korea